gosha70/expandable-dropdown/README.md

-# Node Relationship Selection UI
+# Searchable & Expandable Grouped Dropdown

 This repository provides a **TypeScript + React** demonstration of a multi‐column, **expandable** dropdown for selecting database tables, fields, and foreign key relationships.
 It also supports **search** with highlighting of the relevant fields and **only** their ancestor paths.